 interested in joining the lab, please contact via email listed above.

-Dr. Cankui Zhang is an Assistant Professor in Crop
+Dr. Cankui Zhang is an Associate Professor in Crop

 Molecular Physiology in the Department of Agronomy at Purdue University.
 He was

 trained as a basic plant molecular physiologist before joining Purdue.
 At